oasis-tcs/csaf/csaf_2.1/prose/edit/src/conformance.md

 * outputs a warning that an additional property was detected and not converted if it detects an additional property in the input.
   Such a warning MUST include the additional property and its path.
   The CVRF CSAF Converter SHALL ignore that additional property during the conversion.
-* includes in each warning the appropriate paths and values from the original file which caused the warning unless specified otherwise in this standard.
+* includes in every warning the relevant paths and values ​​from the original file that triggered the alert, unless otherwise specified in this standard.
 * additionally satisfies the normative requirements given below.

 Secondly, the program fulfills the following for all items of: